 In this empowered environment, managers and supervisors play a vital role.

 In addition to their technical skills, the managers and supervisors have two additional responsibilities that are key to the development of a continuous improvement culture:

 - First, they are the working link between the management team and the field teams.
 Constantly called upon, they pass along priorities that come from the management team and manage their field teams’ activities in the execution of those priorities.
-In this role, the supervisor is a mentor, coach and teacher, focused on helping field team members to improve every day in pursuit the organization’s objectives.
-They are also responsible for passing information back up to the management team, thus connecting them to the improvement activities.
+In this role, the supervisor is a mentor, coach and teacher, focused on helping field team members to improve every day in pursuit of the organization’s objectives.
+They are also responsible for passing information back up the management team, thus connecting them to the improvement activities.
 This closed-loop communication ensures the effort remains on track and connected to the organization’s priorities.

 - Second, they are members of their own teams made up of counterparts that work together to manage their activities and facilitate continuous improvement projects that deliver performance in terms of quality, cost and time.

 The four missions of a manager can be described as follows:

 - To develop and inspire the Lean vision of processes

 - To coach and support their team members